 the Uhuru Park is the most popular recreational park in Nairobi, Lake Nakuru National Park, If you are short on time (or money) and do not wish to do a full safari, then Nairobi has its own small version right by the actual city.
 You can see a large number of animals, The National Archives of Kenya is one of the few colonial styled buildings left in the city centre of Nairobi.. these are few must visit places which loved visit ask a travel agency to prepare a proper itenary for you the way i did ...

-Have a Joyful Yatra! almost 6 years agoAnswered by Appidee via WorldNomads.com
+Have a Joyful Yatra! about 6 years agoAnswered by Appidee via WorldNomads.com

 Nairobi - Kenya's capital - has become one of Africa's largest, and most interesting cities.
 A frontier town no more, Nairobi has ascended in the last century from a barely inhabited swampland to a thriving modern city with boundless energy that never seems to sleep.